plumed-testcenter/plumed-testcenter/pages/timestep.md

 ----------------------------

 PLUMED must receive the timestep from an MD code in order to correctly print the times at which the CV took particular values in COLVAR files.
-To test that the timestep is passed correctly we run a short trajectory and output the time after each sstep using the following command:
+To test that the timestep is passed correctly we run a short trajectory and output the time after each step using the following command:

 ```plumed
 t1: TIME